 They're typically bassy for Beats headphones, but it's not overly dominating and they provide a good fit too, which aids noise-isolation.
 Overall, they're an accomplished pair of in-ears and well worth a listen if you're an iPhone owner who listens to music on a regular basis.

 The AirPods did what other Apple products have typically done in the past; take something that's already out there, evolve it, and make it popular.
 They're not the first completely wireless pair of in-ear headphones, but they were the first to introduce the W1 chip which allows for instant pairing with iOS devices.
-It really is very clever.
+Now in its second generation, that's been replaced by the smarter H1 chip.

 The look of them may divide opinion, but they're unmistakably Apple.
 Sound quality is decent, although we wouldn't say it's the best in this list.
 However, for the majority of on-the-go listening, they'll do the job well.